 But it’s a lot easier to stay motivated when you feel like the app or program is in line with your current fitness level.

-As a fitness app junkie, I’ve tried a lot of programs by this point.
+As a fitness app junkie and certified PT, I’ve tried a lot of programs by this point.
+(And I’ve even created one too!)
 And I find there are programs that ease you in gently while others kind of…. throw you into the deep end.

 So to make choosing your first fitness program a little easier for you, I’ve curated a list of what are – in my opinion – the best workout programs for beginners.
 The one you should choose will depend on your fitness goals and of course, what you enjoy doing!